animatlabs/animatlabs.github.io/_drafts/2026-06-16-fastendpoints-guide.md

 Picture `Program.cs` after a few sprints.
 You open it and scroll.
 MapGet, MapPost, MapPut, another MapGet.
 Half the file is delegate wiring.
 The other half is `using` statements and shared helpers nobody agreed on.

-That is the Minimal APIs scaling problem in one file.
-It starts cute.
+That's the Minimal APIs scaling problem.
+Starts cute.
 Ten routes feel fine.
-At a hundred, you are hunting for the handler that touches `OrderId` while your IDE search hits five partial matches.
+At a hundred, you're hunting for the handler that touches `OrderId` while your IDE search returns five partial matches.

 Minimal APIs stay fast at runtime.
 The pain is human.
-You still need a place to put validation, auth, and tests.
-When everything routes through one startup file, that place becomes "wherever we put it last week."
+You still need a place for validation, auth, tests.
+When everything lives in one startup file, that place becomes "wherever we put it last week."

-Teams fight this with partial classes, extension methods, or a `Map*` method per area.
-Those tricks work until someone adds a tenth import and three people touch the same merge conflict.
+Teams fight this with partial classes, extension methods, `Map*` per area.
+Those tricks work until three people touch the same merge conflict.
 The runtime cost stays low.
-The cognitive cost does not.
+The cognitive cost doesn't.

 ## REPR: one endpoint, one file